understand how motions systems in the atmosphere cam be simulate with a computer model.

 explain how the equations of motions can be approximated using numerical methods

 analyze and describe the approximations of the atmospheric physics made in models

 simulate atmospheric phenomena and critically analyze the outcome

 Numerical approximations of different terms in the equation of motion.
-Finite differences, spectral methods.
-Different numerical models (RANS models, large eddy simulation, direct numerical simulation), characteristic features of the models.
-Different grid structures, Parameterisations of different processes.
+Finite differences, mapprojections, different coordinate systems, initial and boundary conditions of models.
+Different numerical models (large eddy simulation, mesoscale weather prediction model, regional and global climate models), characteristic features of the models.
+Parameterisations of different processes.

-Lectures, computer exercises, home assignments and project work
+Lectures, computer exercises, seminars, home assignments and project work

 Written examination (4 credits), home assignments and exercises (2 credits) and project work (4 credits).